glassCodeBender/coolclub/README.md

-This app is extremely basic, but it demonstrates how to connect the basic componenets of a react native app.
+This app is extremely basic, but it demonstrates how to connect the basic components of a react native app.